cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Conceptual Notion of Fields.md

 ---
-layout: lesson-plan
 title: Conceptual Notion of Fields
-topics:
+tags:
+  - phy-122
+  - phy-202
+  - fields
+  - algebra
+description: This lesson introduces the idea of a field in physics.
+articleType: lesson-plan
+date: 2025-04-15
+---

+## 🔖 Topics

 - Conceptual notion of fields
 - Scalar fields
 - Vector fields
 - Higher-order (tensor) fields
+- Time independent vs. time dependent fields
 - Superposition

-objectives:
+## 🎯 Objectives

 - Describe the idea of a field, conceptually
 - Calculate the magnitude and direction of a field at a given point in space
 - Calculate the net result of two or more fields at a given point in space
-draft: true
----

 ## 📋 Sequence

-* Conceptual idea of a field
+- Conceptual notion of fields
-* Scalar fields
+- Scalar fields
-* Vector fields
+- Vector fields
-* Higher-order fields
+- Higher-order (tensor) fields
+- Time independent vs. time dependent fields
-* Superposition
+- Superposition

 ## 🖥️ Animations, Simulations, Activities